adelphi-ed-tech/au-courses/content/mlearning.md

 Sen, A. (2010).
 [The mobile and the world.](http://itidjournal.org/itid/article/view/614/254) *Information Technologies & International Development*, *6*(Special Edition).

-Sharples, M., Taylor, J., & Vavoula, G. (2005).
-[Towards a theory of mobile learning.](http://www.lsri.nottingham.ac.uk/msh/Papers/Towards%20a%20theory%20of%20mobile%20learning.pdf) *Proceedings of mLearn 2005*.
+Sharples, M., Taylor, J., & Vavoula, G. (2016).
+A Theory of Learning for the Mobile Age.
+In _The SAGE Handbook of E-learning Research_ (pp. 63–81).
+SAGE Publications Ltd.

 Squire, K. (2010).
 From information to experience: Place-based augmented reality games as a model for learning in a globally networked society. _Teachers College Record_, _112_(10), 2565–2602.